SAP-samples/teched2023-AD162/exercises/ex1/README.md

     ![MDK](images/1.3.1.png)

-2. The On-boarding QR code is now displayed.
+2. The Onboarding QR code is now displayed.
 Leave the Onboarding dialog box open as you proceed to the next step.

     ![MDK](images/1.3.9.png)